-The 500DCDA-HD comes with a companion rear panel overlay that can be placed over the rear panel BNC connectors to identify their function.
+The 510DCDA-HD comes with a companion rear panel overlay that can be placed over the rear panel BNC connectors to identify their function.
 For information on inserting the module into the frame see section 3 of the 500FR chapter.

-Figure 2-1: 500DCDA-HD Rear Panel Overlay
+Figure 2-1: 510DCDA-HD Rear Panel Overlay

-Input BNC connector for 10-bit serial digital video signals compatible with the SMPTE 292M or SMPTE 259M-C standards.
+IN: Input BNC connector for 10-bit serial digital video signals compatible with the SMPTE 292M or SMPTE 259M-C standards.

 OUT 1 to 4: These four BNC connectors can be individually configured either as downconverted SDI video outputs, compatible with the SMPTE 259M-C standard, or as composite analog (NTSC/PAL) video outputs.
-See section 6.5 for information on selecting the output type.

-OUT 5 to 9: These five BNC connectors are used to output reclocked serial component video in the same standard as the video input.
-In Rev D or higher, these outputs turn off when there is no video present.
+DA 1 to 5 OUT: These five BNC connectors are used to output reclocked serial component video in the same standard as the video input.
+DA3 can be configured too as a genlock input and DA4 can be configured to as a 6Hz source input.